Ghalnas/DJS-chain/README.md

-modification towards the corresponding server object which is persisted in an SQL database, the modification is then pushed towards the various clients of the server via WebSocket so, at the end, all browsers share the same state.
+modification towards the corresponding server object which is persisted in an SQL database, the modification is then pushed towards the various clients of the server via WebSocket so, at the end, all browsers should eventually share the same state.

 ``` javascript
 browserObject.setProperty(propName, newValue)